FYvess/NICO_VIR-TRAIN/README.md

 # NICO_VIR-TRAIN
-# Company Virtual Training Web Application
+# Virtual Training Web Application

 ## Overview
 This is a simple web-based virtual training application for company testers.
 Users can select a tester type (PM, CAL, GAGE) and navigate to isolation and installation training pages.